 |Revenue from external customers||11,183||11,100||0.7%|

 1 Incl. intersegment recharges of services performed by other network providers.

 2 Operating income of segments includes ordinary employer contributions as pension fund expense.
 The difference to the pension cost according to IAS 19 is recognised as a reconciliation item.

-Swisscom’s reporting focuses on the three operating divisions Swisscom Switzerland, Fastweb and Other Operating Segments.
-Group Headquarters, which includes non-allocated costs, is reported separately.
-Swisscom Switzerland comprises the customer segments Residential Customers, Enterprise Customers and Wholesale, as well as the IT, Network & Infrastructure division.
+Swisscom’s reporting focuses on the operating divisions Swisscom Switzerland and Fastweb.
+The other business divisions are grouped together under Other Operating Segments.
+Swisscom Switzerland comprises the customer segments Residential Customers, Business Customers and Wholesale, along with the Infrastructure & Support Functions business division.
 Fastweb is a telecommunications provider for residential and business customers in Italy.
 Other Operating Segments primarily comprises the Digital Business division, Swisscom Broadcast Ltd (radio transmitters) and cablex Ltd (network construction and maintenance).

 For its services, the Infrastructure & Support Functions business division does not charge any network costs or management fees to other segments.
 All other services between the segments are charged at market prices.
 Network costs in Switzerland are budgeted, monitored and controlled by the Infrastructure & Support Functions segment, which is managed as a cost centre.
 For this reason, no revenue is credited to the Infrastructure & Support Functions segment within the segment reporting, with the exception of the rental and administration of buildings and vehicles.
 The results of the Residential Customers, Business Customers and Wholesale segments thus correspond to a contribution margin before network costs.